 - Brindabella Orchestra

-Brindabella Orchestra, formerly known as the U3A Orchestra) is an activity of the U3A-ACT.
+The Brindabella Orchestra (formerly known as the U3A Orchestra) is an activity of the U3A-ACT.
 It was established to provide a musical outlet for orchestral musicians in a relaxed and friendly environment.
-The Orchestra presents three public concerts a year, generally in May, September and November.
+The Orchestra aims to present three public concerts a year, generally in May, August and November.